ahmed-dinar/digital-library/README.md

         - Nest has built-in support for typescript and modular architecture that makes it easy to organize and scale large applications.
-        - Nest has built-in support for dependency injection (DI), validation, microservices, monolith etc that can help to test, maintain code out of the box.
+        - Nest has built-in support for dependency injection (DI), validation, microservices, monolith, rate limiter, documentation etc that can help to test, maintain code out of the box to production quality.
     - Prisma (ORM)
         - Prisma has type-safety by generating typing in typescript, built-in migrations etc.
     - Jest (Test)